amlalejini/GECCO-2019-tag-accessed-memory/docs/gp-system.md

 # Genetic Programming System

 Here, we provide a more detailed description of the linear GP system we used in this work.
 This document also reports configuration details used in this work.
-Our exact configuration files along with experiment source code can be found in our online GitHub repository (LINK ANONYMIZED FOR REVIEW).
+Our exact configuration files along with experiment source code can be found in our online GitHub repository: [https://github.com/amlalejini/GECCO-2019-tag-accessed-memory](https://github.com/amlalejini/GECCO-2019-tag-accessed-memory).

 **Contents**